jolie/docs/fault-handling/basics.md

 ## Fault handlers, the primitive `install`

-The `install` statement provides the installation of dynamic fault handlers, where `install` joins a fault to a process and its handler is executed when the scope catches the fault.
+The `install` statement provides the installation of dynamic fault handlers within a scope.
+The primitive `install` joins a fault to a process and its handler is executed when the scope catches the fault.

 ```text
 scope( scope_name )